ThomasMeissnerDS/BlueCast/README.md

 automl.fit_eval(df_train, df_eval, y_eval, target_col="target")
 y_probs, y_classes = automl.predict(df_val)
 ```

 It is important to note that df_train contains the target column while
 df_eval does not.
 The target column is passed separately as y_eval.

+## Code quality

+To ensure code quality, we use the following tools:

+* various pre-commit libraries
+* strong type hinting in the code base
+* unit tests using Pytest

+For contributors it is expected that all pre-commit and unit tests pass.
+For new features it is expected that unit tests are added.

 ## Meta